-The third is a Motion to Adopt All Council Resolutions By Acclimation.
+The third is a Motion to Adopt All Council Resolutions By Acclamation.
 The purpose of this motion is to adopt all Council resolutions simultaneously during the Summit Session, in the event that all resolutions passed by the Council were fairly unanimous.
 This motion is used to save time during voting in the Summit Session.
 This motion can be brought only by a country that was present in the Council and should be used prior to voting on the first Council resolution.
 This motion doesn't require seconds.

-~ "Somalia moves to adopt all Council resolutions by acclimation."
-Having heard the motion, the Secretary General moves into an acclimation vote to adopt all Council resolutions.
+~ "Somalia moves to adopt all Council resolutions by acclamation."
+Having heard the motion, the Secretary General moves into an acclamation vote to adopt all Council resolutions.
 The Secretary General will state "without objection" three times.
 If there is an objection, it should be stated during this time.
 If there are no objections, the motion is successful, all Council resolutions have been adopted, and the Summit Session moves on to the next Council on the docket.

-Draft resolutions must pass by a majority (>50%) at the Summit Session.
-Draft resolutions seeking to amend the League Charter require a supermajority (2/3) at the Summit Session, a distinction left to the discretion of the Secretary General.
-Arab Court of Justice decisions are read aloud, no vote being required.
+Draft resolutions must pass by a require a supermajority (≥2/3) at the Summit Session.
+Arab Court of Justice decisions are read aloud, with no vote being required.

 Following the completion of all business, the Secretary General calls for a Motion to Suspend the Meeting for the purpose of presenting awards.
 The National Council Representative(s) and/or the Local Coordinator then confer awards with the assistance of the Chairs and other Secretariat.
 Any other administrative tasks or announcements may be made at this time.
 After this, the Secretary General returns to hear a Motion to Adjourn the conference until next year.
-PRACTICE!